marinvar/stephanelefevre_7_28092020/README.md

 ## frontend and backend for social network

+You have to get a MySQL database up and running, with credentials available (like wamp or mamp).

 Once this repository cloned:

 1. For backend
 - go to backend directory in your console
-- add .env file received separately in main directory
+- add .env file received separately in main directory if concerned
 Or you can use the .env_backup file as model
 - Change information in .env file to match your installation
 DB_NAME is your MySQL database name